-- Update to the 2018 Regional Study on Transportation Project Prioritization for Economic Development and Growth (TED Study): Staff will reconvene the study's steering committee to update the TED Study.
-Input will be sought from the Transportation Technical Committee on recommended priority projects to support economic development. - ByPass Road Corridor Study: Staff will analyze current traffic conditions, the need for bicycle, pedestrian and aesthetic improvements, and evaluate the space requirements for potential corridor improvements, and funding sources to support future projects. - Dixie Caverns Transportation and Land Use Study: Staff will review several existing plans near the I-81 Exit 132 interchange and consider anticipated future land uses and resulting vehicle counts at Interstate 81 Exit 132 interchange at Dow Hollow Road and Dow Hollow Road/West Main Street (Route 11/460).
-Staff will work with Roanoke County and VDOT to consider the transportation needs of future land use scenarios.

-- I-581 Exit 2 Interchange Study: As needed, staff will participate in this consultant-led study and work with Roanoke County and the City of Roanoke to identify operational improvements along Peter's Creek Road from Valleypointe Parkway to Thirlane Road, NW, and specifically to evaluate improvements to the interchange with I-581. - I-81 Corridor Improvements: Staff will continue to coordinate with the State and other stakeholders on implementing improvements to I-81 and monitor related progress and legislation.
-Staff will coordinate work with the I-81 Corridor Improvement Committee and attend related meetings as needed. - Land Use/Transportation Planning: Coordination between state and local governments around transportation and land-use by utilizing the Urban Development Areas and Multimodal Centers and Districts Framework and analyzing local zoning and land use compatibility with regional multimodal transportation.
-Products of this effort support the long-range planning process, the congestion management process and may include but is not limited to future build-out scenarios, land use/transportation investment mapping, model comprehensive plan/zoning ordinance language, and other products that could be used by localities in their own transportation/land use planning efforts.
+- Update to the 2018 Regional Study on Transportation Project Prioritization for Economic Development and Growth (TED Study): This item was primarily conducted in FY21 and any remaining work needed to wrap-up this study will continue in FY22. - ByPass Road Corridor Study: This project started in FY21 and will continue in FY22.
+Staff will analyze current traffic conditions, the need for bicycle, pedestrian and aesthetic improvements, and evaluate the space requirements for potential corridor improvements, and funding sources to support future projects. - Dixie Caverns Transportation and Land Use Study: This project started in FY21 and will continue in FY22.
+Staff will review several existing plans near the I-81 Exit 132 interchange and consider anticipated future land uses and resulting vehicle counts at Interstate 81 Exit 132 interchange at Dow Hollow Road and Dow Hollow Road/West Main Street (Route 11/460).
+Staff will work with Roanoke County and VDOT to consider the transportation needs of future land use scenarios. - I-81 Corridor Improvements: Staff will continue to coordinate with the State and other stakeholders on implementing improvements to I-81 and monitor related progress and legislation.
+Staff will coordinate work with the I-81 Corridor Improvement Committee, the I-81 Truck Parking Committee, and attend related meetings as needed. - Land Use/Transportation Planning: Coordination between state and local governments around transportation and land-use by utilizing the Urban Development Areas and Multimodal Centers and Districts Framework and analyzing local zoning and land use compatibility with regional multimodal transportation.
+Products of this effort support the long-range planning process, the congestion management process and may include but is not limited to future build-out scenarios, land use/transportation investment mapping, model comprehensive plan/zoning ordinance language, and other products that could be used by localities in their own transportation/land use planning efforts. - Traffic Safety: In 2019, the Roanoke Valley Regional Transportation Safety Study was adopted.
+Staff will coordinate with the State and other stakeholders to follow-up on the findings of the study, especially the areas for potential safety improvement.

-- Updated TED Study (Winter/Spring 2021) - Bypass Road Corridor Study (Winter 2020) - Dixie Caverns Transportation and Land Use Study (Spring 2021) - Participation in I-581 Exit 2 Interchange Study and I-81 meetings (ongoing) - Participation in the I-81 Corridor Coalition and meetings to improve I-81 (ongoing) - Other corridor/area, safety, security, resiliency, and reliability work as needed.
+- Updated TED Study (Summer 2021) - Bypass Road Corridor Study (Summer/Fall 2021) - Dixie Caverns Transportation and Land Use Study (Summer/Fall 2021) - Vinyard Road Corridor Study (Summer 2021 Summer 2022) - Participation in Explore Park Access Study and Route 24 Corridor Muli-modal Accessibility and Improvement Study, - Participation in the I-81 Corridor Coalition, I-81 Committee, and other related meetings to improve I-81 (ongoing) - Other corridor/area, safety, security, resiliency, and reliability work as needed.